 Neutral Farm Pit is a classic Red Crag geological site that is easy to access.
 The face is showing some signs of being overgrown, but there is still a good area to collect shells from.
 The pit is near the village of Butley.

-♦ The pit is in hidden in the trees, and is a little overgrown, you may have to make a clearing through the undergrowth to get to the cliff face.
+♦ Neutral Farm is to the east of Butley.
+There is a public footpath at the farm, which takes you to the pit, which is in hidden amongst trees and is a little overgrown.
+Therefore, you may have to make a clearing through the undergrowth to get to the cliff face.

 ♦ Ref: 52.10689°N, 1.46100°E